Bio-Prime/documentation/docs/index.md

 ![search1](./search1.png)

-Advanced search can be accessed by clicking on the "Filter Table" button on the top right,
+Advanced search can be accessed by clicking on the "Filter Table" button on the top right and checking off the desired criteria.

 ![sort1](./sort1.png)